Mdaniels-ENG/WarehouseWreckage/README.md

 # Warehouse Wreckage
-A simple FPS game created as part of the Udemy course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" from GameDev.tv Team.
+A simple FPS game created as part of the Udemy course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" from Sam Patuzzi and the GameDev.tv Team.

 ## Project Setup
-The game was created with the following specifications:

 **Engine:** Unreal Engine 5.4